*Please note all times are in Central Time. Subject to change.

 Emily Widmann McBurney, Emily W. McBurney, PC

-Dividing retirement assets often causes confusion, frustration and fear for family law attorneys.
-But it doesn’t have to be this way!
-QDRO expert and popular speaker Emily McBurney will explain the secrets to problem-free QDROs – from settlement agreement through implementation.
-Even experienced family lawyers will learn new tricks to avoid malpractice and reduce QDRO aggravation in this entertaining and fun (really!) presentation.
+Dividing retirement assets can be a source of confusion, frustration and even fear for family law attorneys.
+However, it doesn't have to be!
+Join QDRO expert and sought-after speaker Emily McBurney as she reveals the key to hassle-free QDROs—from crafting the settlement agreement to seamless implementation.
+Even seasoned family lawyers will discover new strategies to prevent malpractice and minimize QDRO headaches in this engaging and surprisingly fun presentation.

 Leonard M. Baynes, Dean, Hugh Roy and Lillie Cranz Cullen Distinguished Chair, and Professor of Law, University of Houston Law Center

-Being a competent lawyer in a matrimonial setting, a lawyer must be competent in the legal doctrine but also needs to be competent in representing the client including in the individual ascertainment of the needs of the client which could involve their race, ethnicity, gender, religion, or LGBTQ+ status.
-In this discussion, Dean Baynes will explore the current underrepresentation of lawyers from a wide range of backgrounds in the legal profession leading to a mismatch in effective representation.
-Given this mismatch, the lawyer may not be aware of the unique needs or expectations of members of communities whom the lawyer is representing.
-He will also explore ways that this can legally be done in a post-SFAA v.
-Harvard world.
+During this session, Leonard M. Baynes, Dean of the University of Houston Law Center, will discuss how representation matters in matrimonial law as well as other types of legal cases.
+To be successful in a matrimonial setting, a lawyer must be well-versed in legal doctrine but also needs to be competent in representing the client including in the individual ascertainment of their needs which could involve race, ethnicity, gender, religion or LGBTQ+ status.
+In this discussion, Baynes will explore the current underrepresentation of lawyers from a wide range of backgrounds in the legal profession leading to a mismatch in effective representation.

 AAML Remarks